21 NCAC 57A .0407 Supervision of trainees

-(a) A certified real estate appraiser may engage a registered trainee to assist in the performance of real estate appraisals, provided that the appraiser:
+(b) If a certified real estate appraiser engages a registered trainee to assist in the performance of real estate appraisals, the appraiser shall:

-(1) has been certified for at least three years;
+(1) have been certified for at least three years;

-(2) has the number of trainees working under him or her at any one time as follows:
+(2) have no more than three trainees working under his or her supervision at any one time;

 (3) prior to the date any trainee begins performing appraisals under his or her supervision, the supervisor shall inform the Board of the name of the trainee by filing a Supervisor Declaration Form with the Board.
 The form may be found on the Board's website at www.ncappraisalboard.org.
-The supervisor shall also inform the Board when a trainee is no longer working under his or her supervision by using the Supervisor Declaration Form.
+The supervisor shall also inform the Board when a trainee is no longer working under his or her supervision by submitting a new Supervisor Declaration Form.
 The form shall include the following information:

 (A) the name and registration number of trainee;